zburklund/TheDaily/README.md

-# TheDaily
+# The Daily

-The Daily wordpress site
+The Daily wordpress site with a custom theme built for Case Western Reserve University.